-The court has set a trial date of November 12, 2024, for Alnylam v.
+The court has set a trial date for the previously filed cases of November 12, 2024, for Alnylam v.
 Moderna and November 18, 2024, for Alnylam v.
 Pfizer/BioNTech.
+The recently filed lawsuits in May 2023 are pending before the court with no trial date set.